JKhariD/screencasts-tutorials/css/floats/006/README.md

 ![objective](target/image.jpg)

 ### Requirements
-* use flexbox to build this navigation
+* use floats to build this navigation